strider2038/image-cache/README.md

 - [ ] JPEG optimization by https://github.com/tjko/jpegoptim
 - [ ] Refactor HttpClientInterface to use object-based options
 - [ ] Migrate from supervisor to systemd daemons
+- [ ] Migrate to PHPUnit 7 when Phake will be updated

 ## Ideas
 - Google map source (inspect licensing problems)